-RUF is at campuses all across North America and coming to UD to build a community on the college campus that reaches students of different beliefs and doubts with the message of the gospel and equips them to love and serve Jesus and his church.
+RUF is at campuses all across North America and was planted at UD for the purpose of building a community on the college campus that reaches students of different beliefs and doubts with the message of the gospel and equips them to love and serve Jesus and his church.
 We see our ministry as an investment in students so that when they graduate they are prepared to serve God with their talents in their vocation and in the church.
 As we shape our lives around the gospel we have the opportunity to participate in God's work of changing lives, healing our world, building community, and renewing our culture.
 We aim to do this by pursuing the following goals:

 Growth in grace